nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.
   - where multiple slots are being booked, they SHALL meet the conditions required to be booked together - see [Booking multiple adjacent slots](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots)
-- the `bookingOrganisation` extension referencing a `contained` `organization` resource within the appointment resource.
+- the `bookingOrganisation` extension referencing a [contained](https://www.hl7.org/fhir/STU3/references.html#contained) `Organization` resource within the appointment resource.
   - the contained organization resource SHALL represent the organization booking the appointment.
   - the contained organization resource SHALL conform to [CareConnect-GPC-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Organization-1) profile.
   - the contained organization resource SHALL contain an `identifier` with the organisation's ODS code.